How to find us

 It is mandatory for all vaccine recipients to present valid health cards on arrival.

-You must print and complete a Patient information form for each person to be vaccinated .
+You must print and complete a Patient information and consent form for each person to be vaccinated .
 You and your child will not receive flu vaccine without prior completion of the form.
 Please present the completed for upon your arrival .

 For a list of our Influenza Vaccine dates click here